dragoonDorise/pegasus-rp2-metadata/README.md

 ![Screenshot](https://raw.githubusercontent.com/dragoonDorise/pegasus-rp2-metadata/master/guide/17.png)

-Click once more in the + button and repeat but now we need media type : "Image - Logo" depending of your computer language this could be calles "Image - Wheel", then again mark "Resize width", put 160px in the input box an also check "mantain aspect ratio"
+Click once more in the + button and repeat but now we need media type : "Image - Logo" depending of your computer language this could be called "Image - Wheel", then again mark "Resize width", put 160px in the input box an also check "mantain aspect ratio"

 ![Screenshot](https://raw.githubusercontent.com/dragoonDorise/pegasus-rp2-metadata/master/guide/18.png)